SamChill/expectra/README.md

                         comma delimited list of elements to ignore in the scattering calculation
   --edge EDGE           one of K, L1, L2, L3
+  --skip SKIP           number of frames to skip at the beginning --every EVERY         number of frames to between each step
 ```